Creekside-Robotics/2023-Vision-Processing-Code/README.md

-# FRC 8775 Robotics - Vision + Decision Making
+# FRC 8775 Robotics - 2023-Vision-Processing-Code
-This repository maintains our robot's vision and decision making code designed to power autonmous capability on our robot.
+This repository maintains our robot's vision and decision making code designed to power autonmous capability on our robot during the 2023 season.

 ## Goals
  - [x] Dynamic Object detection with Mobilenet2